SalemAbebe/simple-react-game/README.md

 ### Game Rule

- -Select a card from carousel.
+ - Select a card from carousel.
 Selected card will flipped and a word will be displayed.
  - Pick another card from the bord below and card will be flipped and image will displayed.
- -If the the name that has been shown on the card from the carousel matches the image, you score a point.
+ - If the the name that has been shown on the card from the carousel matches the image, you score a point.

 ### My Process

+- Design the game on figma
--
+- Set the game rule,
+- Identify number of cards, build card component,
+- Create carousel that containe name card,
+- build game board that contain carousel(name card), character card and scores.

 ### Built with